eForms Logo

 3. Serve Tenant

-The Summons and Complaint must be served on the tenant and the tenant will have 20 days to answer.
-If the tenant does not answer or the landlord otherwise prevails, the court will issue a Writ of Possession at which point the tenant will be obligated to vacate the premises.
+The Summons and Complaint must be served on the tenant, who will have 20 days to answer.
+If the tenant does not answer or the landlord otherwise prevails, the court will issue a Writ of Possession, at which point the tenant will be obligated to vacate the premises.